marclove/handbook/tools_and_techniques/index.md

   * Bourbon does not provide default styles and JavaScript components which are useful for rapid UI development without custom style.

+## Full-Stack Integration Testing

+### Cucumber & Capybara

+For full-stack integration testing of Ruby on Rails applications, Gaslight prefers using Cucumber and Capybara.